 A medical plane carrying a child patient and 5 others crashes in Philadelphia, setting homes ablaze

-PHILADELPHIA (AP) — A medical transport jet with a child patient, her mother and four others aboard crashed into a Philadelphia neighborhood shortly after takeoff Friday evening, exploding in a fireball that engulfed several homes.
+PHILADELPHIA (AP) — A medical transport jet transporting a child who had just completed treatment for a life-threatening condition, her mother and four others crashed into a Philadelphia neighborhood shortly after takeoff Friday evening, exploding in a fireball that engulfed several homes.

 Jet Rescue Air Ambulance, which operated the Learjet 55, said in a statement: “We cannot confirm any survivors.”
-There was no immediate word whether anyone on the ground was killed.
+There was no immediate word whether anyone on the ground was killed, but at least six people were treated for injuries at a hospital.

-All six people aboard were from Mexico.
-The child had been treated in Philadelphia for a life-threatening condition and was being transported home, according to Jet Rescue spokesperson Shai Gold.
-The flight’s final destination was to have been Tijuana after a stop in Missouri.
+Everyone aboard the flight was from Mexico.
+The child was being transported home, according to Jet Rescue spokesperson Shai Gold.
+The flight’s final destination was Tijuana after a stop in Missouri.

 The patient and her mother were on board along with four crew members.
 Gold said this was a seasoned crew and everyone involved in these flights goes through rigorous training.